nathanielfischer/Connect-Four-Game_Frontend-Mentor-/README.md

 ### What I learned

 - Better understanding of using SVGs
-- How to change the DOM with jQuery when the window is resized
+- How to change the website layout with jQuery when the window is resized

 ## Author